Evidence of mixed scaling for mean profile similarity in the stable atmospheric surface layer: Results

 The function from \citet[][dotted lines]{Cheng2005} is

 where ($a=$ 6.1, $b=$ 2.5) for $\phi_m$ and ($a=$ 5.3, $b=$ 1.1) for $\phi_h$.
-The expression is designed to account for observed trends in the very stable regime ($\zeta > 1$) and is used in atmospheric models such as the Weather Research and Forecasting model \citep{Jimenez2012}.
+The expression is designed to account for observed trends in the strongly stable regime ($\zeta > 1$) and is used in atmospheric models such as the Weather Research and Forecasting model \citep{Jimenez2012}.

 The MOST relations capture a majority of the deviation in the profiles from the neutral log law scaling.
-See, for example, Fig. 1 of \citet{Heisel2022}.
-However, the residual differences in Fig. \ref{fig:MO_les}(a,b) exhibit a clear stability trend.
-The order of the cases, i.e. decreasing $\phi$ with increasing bulk stability, suggests that MOST overcompensates for the effect of stable stratification on the gradients.
+See, for example, Fig. 1 of \citet{Heisel2023}.
+However, the residual differences in Fig. \ref{fig2}(a,b) exhibit a clear stability trend.
+The order of the cases, i.e. decreasing $\phi$ with increasing bulk stability, suggests that MOST overcompensates for the effect of stable stratification on the gradients for the conditions simulated by the LES.
+Previous works have identified similar stability trends and noted the possibility for an $h/L$ correction in convective conditions \citep{Khanna1997,Johansson2001,Salesky2012}.

 The similarity can be improved by weakening the dependence on $L$ in the revised parameter $Z=z/\sqrt{Lh}$.
-Incorporating the SBL depth $h$ in $Z$ is another critical component for the collapse of profiles throughout the surface layer and up to 0.3$h$ as seen in Fig. \ref{fig:MO_les}(c,d).
+Incorporating the SBL depth $h$ in $Z$ is another critical component for the collapse of profiles throughout the surface layer and up to 0.3$h$ as seen in Fig. \ref{fig2}(c,d).
 For instance, using $h$ defined from the flux profiles leads to greater similarity compared to alternate representations of the SBL depth such as the inversion layer height $z_i$ (not shown) that varies more weakly with stratification.
 The profiles exhibit weak curvature, but are well approximated by the fitted linear relations

 The intercept of 1 for $\phi_m(Z)$ is imposed to match the log law for neutral conditions, and is 0.9 if the fit is unconstrained.
 The intercept for $\phi_h$ is 0.72 if only heights below 0.1$h$ are considered, where the difference is due to the weak convex curvature across the extended range of heights.
 The interpretation of the fitted intercept and slope values is further discussed later.
-The more important outcome of Fig. \ref{fig:MO_les} is the markedly improved collapse of profiles corresponding to $\phi(Z)$.
-To quantify the alignment of the profiles with the similarity relations featured in Fig. \ref{fig:MO_les}, the coefficients of determination ($R^2$) between the profiles and relations are listed in Table \ref{tbl:R2}.
-The values $R^2>$ 0.99 for the revised similarity parameter are consistent with the close overlap of profiles seen in Fig. \ref{fig:MO_les}(c,d).
+The more important outcome of Fig. \ref{fig2} is the markedly improved collapse of profiles corresponding to $\phi(Z)$.